aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Photos are stored in object storage.
 * The app server is not the permanent image store.
 * CDN URL is used for media delivery.
+* * User-deleted profile-photo media objects must be permanently deleted from object storage/CDN.
+* Deleted media may be retained only when required for an active report, moderation case, safety case, legal/audit case, or immutable report snapshot.
+* Retained evidence media must not remain available through normal user-facing profile URLs.

 ### ProfilePhoto